dreamportdev/Osdev-Notes/98_Drivers/APIC.md

 With some exceptions, listed below:

 * Bits from 13 to 15 on an LVT entry are only available for LINT0 and LINT1, and are reserved for all other entries.
 * The bits 8 to 10 (Delivery mode) are Reserved for the Timer, and the Error entries.
+They specifies the type of interrupt to be sent to the processor, there are five different types of delivery modes, Fixed (000), SMI (010), NMI (100), INIT (101) ExtInt (111), we will use the Fixed one that delivers the interrupt specified in the vector field.
+For the explanation for the other modes can be found on the Intel Software Developer Manual at the APIC chapter.
 * The Timer entry use an extra bit, number 17, to specify the timer mode: if is 0 it means is one shot, than when the timer has signaled an interrupt stops there until resetted, if instead is set to 1 it means Periodic, so everytime the interrupt is signaled the internal counter reset and it starts a new countdown, this means that it will keep generating interrupts until manually stopped.
+* Bit 13 is used only for LVT items LINT0 and LINT1.
+* Bit 12 delivery status: if is 0 it means is idle, if 1 there is an interrupt pending.

 For now we need just to worry about the APIC Timer interrupt item.